vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

+I'm a software engineer at [Cognite](https://cognite.com).
-I'm an MS student in statistics at the University of Oslo.
-Previously I did a BS in math and computer science.
-I like software development, machine learning, and reading to learn new things, like economics and history.
-I sometimes write blog posts.
+I have an MS in statistics and a BS in math and computer science from the University of Oslo.
+I like software development, machine learning, and reading.

 ## Blog
 <div id="blog-links">